cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/using-carbon.md

 Carbon is a WebKit-based jailbreak capable of jailbreaking every 32-bit iOS device on firmware versions 8.0 to 9.3.6.

 Note that the Carbon jailbreak is only initially untethered on firmware versions 8.0 to 9.3.4.
-If you're on firmware versions 9.3.5 or 9.3.6, you will need to install a separate package after jailbreaking in order to make it and untethered jailbreak.
+If you're on firmware versions 9.3.5 or 9.3.6, you will need to install a separate package after jailbreaking in order to make it an untethered jailbreak.
 You will be instructed on how to do this.

 ## Running Carbon